MaienM/foundry-vtt-header-auth/README.md

 This project is a script that when ran patches the code of Foundry VTT such that it will use the headers that are provided by an authentication proxy to authenticate the users. **This will completely replace password-based authentication**, so make sure that all users will have the right headers set!
+Use this at your own risk.

 ## Functionality